solita/solita.github.com/_posts/2018-09-06-fullstack-typed-api-with-typescript.md

  - Full stack
 ---

-Did you get a yet another error due to the JavaScript frontend slipping an unnoticed ``undefined`` to a request or passing a string instead of a number, which causes requests to fail without a clear reason?
+Did you get yet another error due to the JavaScript frontend slipping an unnoticed ``undefined`` to a request or passing a string instead of a number, which causes requests to fail without a clear reason?
 Or even worse, succeed in a weird way?
 Maybe you changed the API on the server side but forgot to update